 How PCB Holes Can Be Used For EMI Reduction

-The common question that new designers ask is which ground do you connect to?
+The question that new designers ask is which ground do you connect to?
 In typical electronics devices, there are signal, chassis and earth grounds.
-As a rule of thumb, you do not want to connect your mounting holes to the signal ground.
+As a rule of thumb, you do not want to connect your mounting holes to the signal ground loops.
 Signal ground is the reference point of your electronics components and channeling electrical interference into it can be a bad idea.

 Grounded PCB mounting holes can reduce EMI.

 Why It’s Important To Have a Proper Earth Ground Connection

 Connecting plated mounting holes to chassis ground is a best practice, but it isn’t the only best practice to adhere to.
 To ensure that your device is protected, your chassis ground must be connected to a proper earth ground.
 For example, if you construct an automated parking payment machine that isn’t properly grounded, you might have customers complaining of having experienced an “electric shock” when making their payment.
 This could happen when the customer touches the non-insulated metal part of the enclosure.

 You can also experience minor electric shock when your computer power supply’s chassis is not properly grounded.
 The same could happen when the ground cable that connects the supply outlet to the building’s ground is broken.
 This can result in a floating ground at the respective machine.

 The principle of EMI shielding relies on a proper earth ground connection.
 Having a floating ground connection will not only upset your customers if they experience minor electric shocks, but it can compromise their safety if your device short circuits.